Proman9473/Annotations/README.md

 For the Python scripts, you need to have Python installed along with the required libraries (Matplotlib, xml.etree.ElementTree, etc.).
 For the MATLAB scripts, you need to have MATLAB installed.

-Please note that this `README.md` provides an overview of what each script does based on their initial few lines of code.
-For a complete understanding of how to use these scripts and any additional functionalities they might have, you should refer to the full scripts or any available documentation.